 Endowed scholarships give hundreds of worthy students access to a Wheaton College education that would otherwise be out of their reach.

-Wheaton has attracted some of the most gifted Christian students in the country for over 150 years.
+Wheaton has attracted some of the most gifted Christian students in the country for over 160 years.
 But today, many promising applicants face a hard decision when their choice to attend Wheaton might burden their families with thousands of dollars of debt.

 How can I set up an endowed scholarship?

-Endowed scholarships may be initiated with a gift of any amount and a signed application.
+Endowed scholarships may be established with a first installment of $5,000 and a signed application.
 Once approved, a memorandum of agreement outlining the terms of the endowed scholarship will be sent to the establisher for their signature.
 Endowed scholarships are frequently funded by gifts of cash, but they may also be funded by transfers of stocks, bonds, mutual funds, real estate, and other types of property.
 Gifts toward endowed scholarships may also be made by bequest.

 Minimum funding levels are $25,000 for an unrestricted scholarship and $50,000 for a scholarship with preferences and scholarships must reach minimum funding within 5 years of the first installment.

 Please contact the Office of Development for additional information or assistance.